 -

-There exists a high risk of major data loss for data kept in transitional states, so precise transitional testing is needed.
+There is a high risk of significant data loss for data kept in transitional states, so precise transitional testing is needed.

 -